jl3676/parallel-cog-modeling/README.md

 The `fit_models.ipynb` file contains example code for simulating data and fitting models using parallelization.

 The `src` folder contains the source code for the models.

+## MATLAB resources
+See the [Dynamic Noise Estimation](https://github.com/jl3676/dynamic_noise_estimation) repository for examples of parallelizing model fitting in MATLAB.